bitwiseworks/python-os2/Doc/library/telnetlib.rst

 .. method:: Telnet.set_option_negotiation_callback(callback)

-   Each time a telnet option is read on the input flow, this *callback* (if set) is called with the following parameters : callback(telnet socket, command (DO/DONT/WILL/WONT), option).
+   Each time a telnet option is read on the input flow, this *callback* (if set) is called with the following parameters: callback(telnet socket, command (DO/DONT/WILL/WONT), option).
 No other action is done afterwards by telnetlib.